Data-Driven Bed Capacity Planning Using $M_t/G_t/\infty$ Queueing Models with an Application to Neonatal Intensive Care Units: Related Work

-Within the discussed body of work, few models integrate time-varying arrival rates and LOS distributions in a data-driven queueing framework for long-term planning.
-Most studies either emphasize operational forecasting without scenario analysis, or rely on simulation without analytically tractable models.
-Many of the studies reviewed in Sections \ref{twotwo} and \ref{twothree} are not directly concerned with estimating or allocating physical bed capacity, but instead focus on short-term forecasting of demand, staffing optimization, or patient flow management.
-Moreover, empirical estimation of LOS variance and its potential effect on occupancy uncertainty is often overlooked, despite its impact on surge capacity needs.
-Our approach addresses these gaps by integrating statistical decomposition, parametric LOS modeling, and convolution-based occupancy estimation within an infinite-server queueing model.
-We aim to produce interpretable estimations and planning thresholds that reflect site-specific demand and service patterns.
+Within this literature, few models integrate time-varying arrival rates and LOS distributions in a data-driven queueing framework for long-term planning.
+Most emphasize short-term forecasting without scenario analysis or rely on simulation without tractable structure.
+Many studies in Sections \ref{twotwo} and \ref{twothree} focus on demand prediction, staffing optimization, or patient flow rather than physical bed capacity.
+Empirical estimation of LOS variance and its effect on occupancy uncertainty is also often overlooked despite its relevance for surge planning.
+Our approach addresses these gaps by combining statistical decomposition, parametric LOS modeling, and occupancy estimation within an infinite-server framework to generate interpretable, site-specific planning thresholds.